udayakumar-s/ej2-angular-docs/ej2-angular/menu/icons-and-sub-menu-items.md

 ---
 layout: post
 title: Icons and sub menu items in Angular Menu component | Syncfusion
-description: Learn here all about Icons and sub menu items in Syncfusion ##Platform_Name## Menu component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Icons and sub menu items in Syncfusion Angular Menu component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Icons and sub menu items
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Icons and sub menu items in Angular Menu component